ValterSalimo/php-test/README-SOLUTION.md

 - Indexing on frequently queried fields
 - Pagination for list endpoints to reduce response size
 - Caching opportunities (could be implemented with Redis)

+## Future Improvements

+Potential enhancements for the project:

+1. Add ingredient lists and cooking instructions to recipes
+2. Implement user favorites and collections
+3. Add image upload functionality for recipes
+4. Create a more sophisticated permission system
+5. Implement caching with Redis for improved performance
+6. Add CI/CD pipeline for automated testing and deployment
+7. Enhance search functionality with full-text search